 For the exterior, use a moist rag to give it a thorough once-over.
 For persistent dirt spots, use a brush and then rinse with water.

-4. Pack Away Your Air Conditioner
+4. Pack Away Your Air Conditioner Before Storing It

 Once done, place the air conditioner in a dry place, ensuring that there is no moisture within the air conditioner or in the room.
 Excess moisture can promote bacteria and algae’s growth, which will be tough to remove later on when you get the air conditioner out in the summers.
 Do not store air conditioners outside in the extreme cold; there is a chance that the fins or plastic get damaged or cracked due to the thermal differences.
 It is preferable to keep the air conditioner in a dry and moderate environment.

-Be sure to store the air conditioner in an upright position so that the internal components do not dangle around (which they shouldn’t ideally) and the refrigerant does not leak.
+Be sure to store your air conditioner in an upright position so that the internal components do not dangle around (which they shouldn’t ideally) and the refrigerant does not leak.
 Otherwise, there is a chance of compressor damage, which is expensive.

 If you have the original box in which the air conditioner came, that is the perfect storage medium.